Federal Investments are Protecting Drinking Water

 Contact Your Member of Congress

 Let your member of congress know they should take action to protect the Great Lakes!
-Find out how to contact your senators and representative here.
-Tell them:
+Contact your senators and representative and tell them:

 - The Great Lakes are our most important source of fresh water, providing drinking water to 30 million people.
 We must continue our efforts to clean and restore them.